smoeding/puppet-openssl/REFERENCE.md

 certificate.
 Do not try to add the same certificate a second time with a different nickname to the database.
 This will fail silently and Puppet will try to add the certificate on every subsequent run.

+If this parameter is set to `true` then the certificate chain must be empty.

 Default value: ``false``